 Prayer is relational, it is a conversation with God as to a friend.
 Don’t get caught up in the mindset or thought which I often slip into; “I don’t pray like [insert name here]” or “I wish I could pray like [insert name here].”
 Each relationship is different, as on earth so in heaven.
 You do you, and talk to God in a way that reflects your relationship with Him.

-If you don’t pray like [insert name here], that is perfectly fine because your journey, experience and relationship with Christ is not the same.
+If you don’t pray like [insert name here], that is perfectly fine because your journey, experience and relationship with God is not the same.

-Once we enter into the conversation, Jesus teaches us to say “Our Father”.
+Now once we enter into the conversation, Jesus teaches us not to pray to Him but to “Our Father” which is in heaven.
 When we pray we must realise who we are praying to, this makes all the difference and will dictate the rest of your heart to heart with Him.

 You are not just praying to anyone, you are praying to your Father who gives you every good and every perfect gift (James 1:17), your Father who formed you in the womb and who says that you are “fearfully and wonderfully made” (Psalm 139:13-14), your Father who has amazing plans for you (Jeremiah 29:11), your Father who has amazing thoughts about you (Psalm 139:17).
 Your Father who declares that you are the apple of His eye (Zechariah 2:8), your Father who is able to do exceedingly abundantly above all you may think or ask (Ephesians 3:20) – that is who you are praying to.